-4.11.5.1 The Lifesaving Sub-Committee shall comprise the following members:-
+4.11.3.1 The Lifesaving Sub-Committee shall comprise the following members:-

-Deputy Director of Lifesaving and Education (Chairman)
+Lifesaving Manager (Chairman)

-The 4 District Lifesaving Supervisors
+The 4 operational area Lifesaving Coordinators

-The 4 Assistant District Supervisors (without vote)

-Club Patrols Advisor

-IRB Officer

-Junior Activities Officer (where required)

 Director of Lifesaving and Education (ex officio)

-4.11.5.2 The Lifesaving Committee shall be responsible for ensuring that all the minimum patrol standards are maintained by Clubs through a co-coordinated process of communication, formal and informal inspections.

-4.11.5.3 Three shall form a quorum.
+4.11.3.2 Three shall form a quorum.

-4.11.5.4 The Lifesaving Sub-Committee shall meet as required at the direction of the Deputy Director of Lifesaving and Education.
+4.11.3.3 The Lifesaving Sub-Committee shall meet as required at the direction of the Lifesaving Manager.

-4.11.5.5 Through the Deputy Director of Lifesaving and Education the Lifesaving Sub-Committee shall ensure that the Gear Inspection and the Patrol Inspection processes ore coordinated correctly and that the results are presented to the LSEC for approval.
+4.11.3.4 Through the Lifesaving Manager the Lifesaving Sub-Committee shall ensure that the Gear Inspection and the Patrol Inspection processes or coordinated correctly and that the results are presented to the LSEC for approval.

-4.11.5.6 The Lifesaving Sub-Committee shall meet and discuss all issues pertaining to the required patrolling standard and make recommendations to the LSEC relating to any remedy or issue as required.
+4.11.3.5 The Lifesaving Sub-Committee shall meet and discuss all issues pertaining to the required patrolling standard and make recommendations to the LSEC relating to any remedy or issue as required.

-4.11.5.7 The Lifesaving Sub-Committee shall liaise with the Education Sub-Committee and District Education Officers to ensure proficiency testing is coordinated and conducted correctly and that Club members retain competencies as required through proficiency tests.

-4.11.5.8 The Deputy Director of Lifesaving and Education shall be responsible to ensure that minutes of meetings are kept and presented to the LSEC for adoption.
+4.11.3.6 The Lifesaving Manager shall be responsible to ensure that minutes of meetings are kept and presented to the LSEC for adoption.

-4.11.6 Education Sub-Committee
+4.11.4 Education Sub-Committee